 MFY envisions a society in which there is equal justice for all.

 MFY’s mission is to achieve social justice, prioritizing the needs of people who are low-income, disenfranchised or have disabilities.
-We do this through providing the highest quality direct civil legal assistance, providing community education, entering into partnerships, engaging in policy advocacy, and bringing impact litigation
+We do this by providing the highest quality direct civil legal assistance, providing community education, entering into partnerships, engaging in policy advocacy, and bringing impact litigation.

 MFY was founded on the principle of equal access to justice through community-based legal representation of poor New Yorkers.
 Working in concert with neighborhood social service providers and community advocates, we reach out to those most in need to help resolve the problems faced by large numbers of low-income New Yorkers: housing, public benefits, consumer, employment, civil rights, disability rights, and family matters.
 We provide advice and representation to thousands of New Yorkers each year and initiate affirmative litigation that impacts many thousands of people.